nawglan/iqblock/README.md

 94444777
 ```

+## Note

-Note: Each piece can be rotated and/or flipped from the orientation in the
+Each piece can be rotated and/or flipped from the orientation in the
 contest.json file.